devonestes/personal-website/_posts/2017-07-27-a-big-elixir-refactoring.md

 ---
 title: A Big Elixir Refactoring
 tags: Elixir Refactoring
+description: I've just finished my first really substantial refactoring of someone else's code in Elixir.
+I wanted to make some changes to Benchee so that it would be easier to add another feature later on.
+We needed a new data model, and there
 date: 2017-07-27 00:18:00
 ---

 I've just finished my first really substantial refactoring of someone else's code in Elixir.
-I wanted to make some changes to Benchee so that it would be easeir to add another feature later on.
+I wanted to make some changes to Benchee so that it would be easier to add another feature later on.
 We needed a new data model, and there were some concepts that I felt needed a little shaking out and naming.
 Today I'm going to cover some of the reasons for this refactoring, as well as some of what I learned both specifically and in general about refactoring